AfjalAura9/WorkSphere/README.md

 # 🧠 WorkSphere

-WorkSphere is a smart task management and employee collaboration platform built to simplify workflows, improve productivity, and promote teamwork.
-It offers role-based access for admins and employees, enabling seamless task assignment, tracking, and management in real time.
+WorkSphere is a smart task management and employee collaboration platform designed to simplify workflows, enhance productivity, and foster teamwork.
+It offers real-time updates, role-based permissions, and intuitive dashboards, it empowers admins and employees to stay in sync effortlessly.

 ---